 Faculty of Policy Studies

 The Faculty of Policy Studies was established in 2007.
-The purpose of this new faculty is to produce graduates who have an ability to identify problems by themselves, and then to find appropriate solutions within given conditions.
+The purpose of this faculty is to produce graduates who have an ability to identify problems by themselves, and then to find appropriate solutions within given conditions.
 The word 'policy' in our faculty name does not only mean public policies set by various government officials.
 It rather means wide-ranging plans of action to solve any kind of problem, and to break through any impasse.

 We are now living in an era of extreme uncertainties.
 Especially here in Japan, we are facing serious and impending problems in almost all corners of our society.
 In such circumstances, people tend to become more pessimistic and to stick to established conventional ideas and institutions, which is precisely opposite direction to be taken.
 What we need to survive are people of innovative spirits with optimism based on solid grip of the current state of affairs.
 This kind of people are exactly what this faculty wants to produce.